Town meeting: Basque Country

-The system was revived in the municipality of Iurreta, Biscay in 1990.
+The system was revived in the municipality of Iurreta, Biscay, in 1990.

-Switzerland
+In Switzerland

 Town meetings are the usual legislative body of the smaller municipalities of Switzerland, that is of approximately 90% of all Swiss municipalities.
-The meetings are usually held twice a year.
+The meetings are usually held twice to four times a year.
 At the cantonal level, some regions also hold Landsgemeinde, annual meetings for deciding on legislative referendums.
 In the 17th century this was common across the region, but in the 21st century the meetings continue to exist only in the cantons of Appenzell Innerrhoden and Glarus.